“How could you afford anything?”

 Why was I so adamant about opening up an retirement account as early as possible?
 I once read that Einstein praised the power of compound interest.
 This made me realize that the earlier you start investing in your retirement, the longer you can have the power of compound interest on your side.

-Now that I have told you guys about everything I did to improve my financial situation before attending college, it’s time to come clean and admit to the many things that I wish I had done as a new college student:
+It’s time to come clean and admit to the many things that I wish I had done (or done better) as a new college student:

 Apply For Academic Scholarships